ivans-innovation-lab/my-company-documentation/chapter3/infrastructure-as-code/public-cloud.md

 #### For private projects

+You can use:

-You can use CircleCI and Travis for private projects, but I would use [Bitbucket](https://bitbucket.org/product) and [Bitbucket Pipelines](https://bitbucket.org/product/features/pipelines).
-This Atlassian products are mature and very good integrated with Jira.
-I have to mention that [Gitlab](https://about.gitlab.com/) is coming strong as well.
-GitLab unifies issues, code review, CI and CD into a single UI.
+* CircleCI and Travis for private projects
+* [Bitbucket](https://bitbucket.org/product) and [Bitbucket Pipelines](https://bitbucket.org/product/features/pipelines).
+Atlassian products are mature and very good integrated.
+* [Gitlab](https://about.gitlab.com/) unifies issues, code review, CI and CD into a single UI.
 GitLab provides efficient platform for software development and delivery, covering the entire lifecycle from idea to production.

+The Gitlab has proven as best option by my opinion \(the best value for the price\).